gustavn19/MLOps_2025/reports/README.md

 >
 > Answer:

-We used FastAPI to make a backend for our backend which could then be called by the frontend which was made with streamlit.
-(Her kan der godt skrives lidt mere)
+We used FastAPI to make an endpoint for our backend which could then be called by the frontend which was made with streamlit.
+The structure of the API was very simple consisting of one root endpoint to check the API availability and a post endpoint /classify, taking an image (a file) as input and returning the predicted label and the probability distribution of the labels.
+One thing we could have done to maybe enhance our API was to maybe do some caching of the model to make the response time even faster.

 ### Question 24